DIPlib/diplib.github.io/_posts/2016-05-18-Problems-with-Matlab-R2015b.md

 author: "Ronald Ligteringen"
 ---

-MATLAB R2015b has a "feature" which results in an error with some DIPimage functions (e.g. read color images).
+MATLAB R2015b has a "feature" which results in an error with some *DIPimage* functions (e.g. read color images).
 This "feature" has been resolved in version R2016a.

-In other words: do not use MATLAB R2015b with DIPimage!!!
+In other words: do not use MATLAB R2015b with *DIPimage*!!!